I first heard about negative interest rates a few months back but thought those murmurs were from people who wear tin foil hats.

 I’m calling it now; the next 10 years will see the most money made and lost in our lifetime.

-To me it’s exciting because of the opportunity that provides but also sad because there will be many loser’s out of this too.
+To me it’s exciting because of the opportunity that provides.
+In the flip side it’s also sad because there will be many loser’s out of this too.

-Whilst I’m making bold predictions, I’m going to say the gap between the rich and the poor in America will back to the same levels of the early nineteenth century Europe.
+Whilst I’m making bold predictions, I’m going to say the gap between the rich and the poor in America will widen massively.

-To me this action from the IMF shows how the rich have too much sway over how things are done because only the rich can benefit from this.
+This action from the IMF shows the rich have too much sway over how things are done.
+Why?
+Because only the rich can benefit from this.
 I would love for someone to challenge me on this and prove me wrong.

 Ok 3’s a charm so here’s bold statement number 3.
 Out this negative interest rates madness you can say goodbye to cash.

-Why would anyone possibly hold cash when negative rates basically means you’re getting taxed to hold cash?
-What will happen is they will put that money to work somewhere else – probably either in gold or the share market.
+Why will anyone possibly be holding cash when under negative rates you’re getting taxed to hold cash?
+They will put that money to work somewhere else – probably either in gold or the share market.
 I’m guessing the share market because when this next boom starts rolling with the free money from negative interest rates the share market gains are going to be too good to resist.

-The reason I’ve created this podcast is to try and show a different perspective on things from what you will hear in mass media so that you the audience can go further and do your own research and take action when taking the opportunities and risks into consideration.
+The reason I’ve created this podcast is to try and show a different perspective.
+Something different from what you will hear in mass media.
+Hopefully you can go further and do your own research and take action when it matters.

-Nothing in this blog is to be taken as financial advice and for the record I think financial planners play a very important role in assisting people throughout their lifetime, maybe that’s something for another article.
+Please, don’t take my opinion as financial advice.
+For the record I think financial planners play a very important role in assisting people throughout their lifetime.
+Maybe that’s something for another article.

-I understand that a lot of what I write is very left of field but it shows I am open to listening to different perspectives and if I can further educate myself then it will provide better value to my audience.
+A lot of what I thank and write is very left of field.
+It shows I am open to listening to different perspectives.If I can further educate myself then it will provide better value to my audience.

 So please feel free to contact me if you have any questions or feedback.